piymundada/Spring-Cloud-Functions/README.md

 </dependency>
 ``

-Once you define a function, you also need to expose it as a @Bean.
+Once you define a function, you also need to expose it as a @Bean and return type as Function

 ##Testing

 open terminal and hit curl command

 ``